czhou101/Adafruit_LCDBackpack_msp430/README.md

 # Notes
-During initialization of the LCD and when writing to the LCD, data is sent in 7-bit chunks:
+During initialization of the LCD and when writing to the LCD, data is sent in 8-bit chunks:
+ - X (don't care value, first bit is not connected)
  - RS (0/1 for sending commands/data)
  - E (must be pulsed while data is stable, see page 52 and figure 25 of HD77480 datasheet)
  - D7 (data bit)